openware/pulumi-opendax/README.md

 legion@SkyNet:~/TEST/pulumi-opendax$ pulumi up
 ```

-  #  I try to provision , but have failed becouse need install python modules
+  #  I try to provision , but I can not and then  failed because we must configure  python modules (it is depends from clouds)
 ```bash
 legion@SkyNet:~/TEST/pulumi-opendax$ pulumi up
 Please choose a stack, or create a new one:  [Use arrows to move, enter to select, type to filter]